ruediger/help.github.com/_posts/2008-01-09-set-your-user-name-email-and-github-token.markdown

 ---
 layout: default
-title: Setting user name, email and GitHub token
+title: Set your user name, email and GitHub token
 description: Configure your local git installation so that commits are linked to your GitHub account
-categories: troubleshooting popular
+categories: beginner popular
 ---

 <p class="intro">This guide covers basic git settings you should set before making any commits.</p>